Skip to content

 Fare Rules represent a formalized set of terms that a passenger must comply with for the carrier to apply a specific fare.
 Fare Rules may include conditions related to passenger details, ticket issuance/exchange/refund procedures, carriage specifics, and other relevant conditions.

-To view the Fare Rules, the user must click the «Rules» button in one of the following contexts:
+To view the Fare Rules, the user must click the «Rule» button in one of the following contexts:

 • Within a specific offer in the route search results,